Teen Vaping: What You Need to KnowEn Español

 Why parents should be concerned

-One problem with vaping is that teens hear that it’s not as bad for your health as smoking cigarettes and think there is no harm.
+One problem with vaping is that teens hear that it’s not as bad for your health as smoking cigarettes and many think there is no harm.
 “They really think that they are mostly flavors and that they are inhaling a pleasant gas,” says Dr. Taskiran.

-A recent study of 12th graders found that kids who vaped (but were not previously smokers) were more than four times as likely to “move away from the perception of cigarettes as posing a great risk of harm.”
+One study of 12th graders found that kids who vaped (but were not previously smokers) were more than four times as likely to “move away from the perception of cigarettes as posing a great risk of harm.”
 The study and others like it have showed that teens who vape are much more likely to start smoking cigarettes.

 The packaging does little to convey the risks.
 “They are very enticing the way they look.
 It’s not transparent at all.
 It says 5% nicotine, which sounds like nothing, so teens think 95% is water weight or vapor,” laments Dr. Taskiran.